 Manage Postpartum Hair Loss with Mama’s Choice Hair Care Series

-If you’re dealing with postpartum hair loss, discover an ally in Mama’s Choice Hair Care Series.
+Discover an ally in Mama’s Choice Hair Care Series if you’re dealing with postpartum hair loss.
 This series comes with hair products designed and formulated to address excessive hair shedding by nourishing the hair from roots to tip, strengthening the roots, and stimulating hair growth.

 Inspired by nature, our Hair Care Series harnessed the powers of kiwi, candlenut, and green peas to create a nourishing formula to manage hair loss.

-Kiwi, for instance, is rich in vitamin C which is extremely beneficial for strengthening the roots.
-Candlenut is traditionally known for its regenerative properties, helping promote hair growth by activating stem cells in the hair follicles.
-Lastly, green peas are rich in iron and biotin, which are essential for promoting healthy hair and preventing hair loss.
+Kiwi, for instance, is rich in vitamin C, which is highly beneficial for strengthening the roots.
+Likewise, Candlenut is traditionally known for its regenerative properties, helping promote hair growth by activating stem cells in the hair follicles.
+Lastly, green peas are rich in iron and biotin, essential for promoting healthy hair and preventing hair loss.

 Besides these incredible benefits, our Hair Care Series is s free of toxins, parabens, sulfates, and other harmful ingredients.
 Not to mention, it’s lab-tested right here in Singapore!

-Experience a safer and more natural way to deal with postpartum hair loss today.
+Today, experience a safer and more natural way to deal with postpartum hair loss.
 Check out what our happy mamas have to say: